 First, cut out the part of the box you would like to use for your puzzle.
 Next, take your pencil and divide up your box into 'puzzle pieces'.
 Don't worry, you don't need to bother with an interlocking design- simply squares will do, as long as they can be placed back together.
 Larger pieces will make an easier puzzle, and would be great for younger kids, while smaller pieces will make it a little more challenging.
 Now, cut along the lines you drew with your pencil and your puzzle is complete!
 Kids will have a fabulous time playing with puzzles of their favourite cereals!

 Cardboard Box Fort

 Suitable for: All Ages

-When it comes to easy fun activities for kids in lockdown, you can't go wrong with a fort.
+When it comes to easy fun activities for kids, you can't go wrong with a fort.
 Simply grab an old cardboard box, some blankets and let the kids' imaginations do the rest!
 Fill it up with pillows and cushions, string some fairy lights around and invite all their toys to tea!
 You can even take the upcycling theme to the next level, and let the kids decorate the outside of their new fort- will it be castle, den, or perhaps a pirate ship?

 Suitable for ages: 5-10

 You will need: A balloon, old newspapers, PVA glue, water, string, lots of sweets, and art supplies for decorating